wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agents/create-chatbot-power-virtual-agents-dataverse-teams/includes/5-call-action-pull-data.md

 1. On the authoring canvas inside the **Message** node, enter **Let me look up the Sales Project Team!**

 1. Select **Save** to save the bot at this point.
-When the Power Automate flow is created, you will switch to a Power Automate editor.
-Changes that are not saved to the chatbot could be lost.
+When the Power Automate flow is created, you'll switch to a Power Automate editor.
+Changes that aren't saved to the chatbot could be lost.

 1. Add a new node after the message node and then select **Call an action > Create a flow**.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the call an action flyout message with create a flow selected.](../media/image-23.png)](../media/image-23.png#lightbox)

     There are various templates available for you to choose from.
-Each template allows you to pass information to the flow when it is triggered.
+Each template allows you to pass information to the flow when it's triggered.
 After the flow has finished, information can be passed back to the chatbot.
-To look at some more template options you can select **See more templates**.
+To look at some more template options, you can select **See more templates**.
 Some notables include:

     **Power Virtual Agents Flow Template** - This template only has the steps to receive and send information to the chatbot.